daniel5151/gdb-optional-step-bug/README.md

 These  are both incredibly barebones "dummy" remote targets, whereby they present a memory space entirely filled with NOP instructions, and use dummy values when reporting register values.

-Included are two different stub implementations:
+Included are three different stub implementations:

 1. An x86_64 stub
 2. An armv4t stub
+2. An mips stub

 ## Running